bibanon/bibanon/Home.md

-The **Bibliotheca Anonoma** is an organization tasked with collecting, documenting, and safeguarding the grand legacy of *Internet Folklife:*  The shared experiences of mankind in this limitless digital network, which has engendered civilizations, culture, trade... and warfare.
+The **Bibliotheca Anonoma** is an organization tasked with collecting, documenting, and safeguarding the grand legacy of *Internet Folklife:*  The shared experiences of mankind in a limitless digital network, a virtual universe which has engendered civilizations, culture, trade... and warfare.

 ---